catalystneuro/IBL-widefield-to-nwb/src/ibl_widefield_to_nwb/widefield2025/conversion_notes.md

 - Data shape written is (time, width, height); frames are converted to grayscale from the source RGB using OpenCV during read.
 - Native timestamps originate from the .camlog entries for the selected channel.

+Array shapes and dtype
+- get_series returns an array shaped (time, height, width).
+- The dtype matches the underlying video frame dtype reported by the reader (`uint8`).
+- Frames are converted to grayscale via OpenCV (COLOR_RGB2GRAY) prior to writing.

 # NIDQ

 ## Expected input folder structure